PhilboBaggins/meat-magazine-cover/README.md

 Based on a magazine shown in from [Futurama season 2 episode 18 "The Problem With Popplers"](https://en.wikipedia.org/wiki/The_Problem_with_Popplers).

+This design is intended to be printed on A3 paper and used as a cover for a fake magazine by stapling it to a bunch of other A3 pages and folding them in half.

 ![MEAT](MEAT.png)

 ## Design method